-In 2001 was the World Conference against Racism.
-At this conference one of the controversial issues was compensation for slavery and colonialism.
-There was a lot of disagreement during the conference because some countries wanted to accuse Israel of racism in the Declaration.
-The US and Israel walked out of this conference and nobody was really happy with the final Declaration.
-Every few years states meet again to discuss it but nothing really happens.
+- ✓ 2001 was the World Conference against Racism. - ✓ One of the controversial issues was compensation for slavery and colonialism. - ✓ Some countries wanted to accuse Israel of racism in the Declaration. - ✓ The US and Israel walked out of this conference and nobody was really happy with the final Declaration. - ✓ Every few years states meet again to discuss it but nothing really happens.